javo0101/introGIS/lessons.md

 Since our shapefile layer has been updated with new data, lets rename it.
 To do so, right-click on the shapefile layer in the Layers Panel and select **Rename**.
 I'm going to rename mine `NYCntaPerBlack`.
 This name will let me know that the data has New York City neighborhood tabulation areas and percent black.

+## Note: Two Different Types of Spatial Joins

-**Note**: Mapping softwares typically offer two different types of spatial joins—join by attribute and join by location. **Join by attribute** is the type of join what we just did; it’s based on matching two layers based on a shared attribute or variable. **Join by location** is when you have two shapefiles that you want to combine based on where the features are located on the map.
+Mapping softwares typically offer two different types of spatial joins—join by attribute and join by location.

+- **Join by attribute** is the type of join what we just did; it’s based on matching two layers based on a shared attribute or variable.
+- **Join by location** is when you have two shapefiles that you want to combine based on where the features are located on the map.
 For example if you have a map of US states and you want to add information about its cities, you can run a spatial join by location.
 To learn more about this type of join, check out [How Spatial Join Works in GIS by GIS Geography](https://gisgeography.com/spatial-join/).

-## Exporting Data from QGIS
+# Exporting Data from QGIS

 Now our neighborhood shapefile (with the demographic information in it) is ready to be exported from QGIS and uploaded into ArcGIS Online where we will be able to turn it into an interactive map.

+## Preparing for the Export

 Before we export the shapefile file, let's create a folder for it.
 Since shapefiles are actually a set of 4-6 files, it's helpful to create a folder for them so they don't get mixed up with your other files.

 1. Create a new folder somewhere on your computer where you are keeping the data for this workshop.
 2. Let's name the folder `NYCntaPerBlack.`

+## Exporting the Data

 Now we're ready to export the data.